JasonSurendran/Satellite-Display/README.md

 # Satellite-Display

-Mission operations data visualization used for CubeSat project.
+Mission operations data visualization used for NEUDOSE CubeSat project.
 Utilizes OpenMCT (a NASA web framework) in order to display the data received from a server in real time.

 ## Prerequisites